Hiidentorni marks the true

 as the definitive black metal album, it is no surprise that the two songs found on this E.P. bear some influence from Darkthrone's

 classic period.
 With that said, the trademark Horna sound is ever-present and is noticeable from the moment the title track

 blasts forth from the silence.
 The music is grim and primitive, as could be expected, keeping in line with the established

 traditions of the Second Wave.
-Spellgoth's vocals suit the band, perfectly, and he shows some variation by adding certain
+Spellgoth's vocals suit the band, well enough, though the shouted parts are annoying.